Frequently Asked Questions

 The Steering Committee’s vision for the Lower Polk neighborhood:

-- Promotes art and culture;
+- A neighborhood that promotes art and culture;

-Property owners establish community improvement districts to provide a constant funding source for various improvements, services, and activities that benefit properties within a defined geographical area.
-The improvements, services, and activities can include providing enhanced cleaning and maintenance services, improving security, providing for economic development to promote and revitalize an area, and other programs found to benefit an area.
+Property owners establish community improvement districts to provide a constant funding source for various improvements, services, and activities that benefit all people within a defined geographical area.
+The improvements, services, and activities can include providing enhanced cleaning and maintenance services, improving security, providing for economic development to promote and revitalize an area, and other programs found to benefit people in an area.
 The ongoing revenue stream for the improvements, services, and activities comes from the annual assessments that are levied upon properties within the area following a formal petition and ballot approval process by the weighted majority of those assessed and then only after public hearings and approval by the Board of Supervisors.